Ishanjijigeorge/Embedded-Driver-Development-MPU6050-OLED-using-ESP32/README.md

 ---

-## What I Implemented
+## Firmware Implementation

-### MPU6050 (Sensor Side)
+### MPU6050 (Sensor Interface)

-- I2C communication at register level
+- I2C communication implemented using Arduino `Wire` as the transport layer
-- Woke the sensor from sleep using the power management register
+- Sensor woken from sleep by writing to the power management register
-- Read X, Y, Z accelerometer data using burst reads
+- X, Y, Z accelerometer data read using burst register reads
-- Verified sensor communication using the WHO_AM_I register
+- Sensor presence verified using the `WHO_AM_I` register
-- Converted raw values into acceleration values (g)
+- Raw accelerometer values converted to physical units (g)

+> Note: The firmware logic is independent of the I2C abstraction layer and can be migrated to a register-level I2C driver if required.

 ---

-### OLED Display (Display Side)
+### OLED Display (SSD1306)

-- No high-level OLED display libraries used
+- No external OLED display libraries used
-- Manual SSD1306 initialization sequence
+- SSD1306 initialized manually using datasheet-defined command sequences
 - Direct control of page and column addressing
-- Implemented screen clear and cursor positioning
+- Implemented screen clearing and cursor positioning
-- Sent pixel data directly to the display
+- Pixel data written directly to the display over I2C

 ---

 ### Text Rendering

-- Implemented a custom 5×7 bitmap font
+- Custom 5×7 bitmap font implemented
-- Manually rendered characters and numbers
+- Characters rendered manually without graphics libraries
-- Displayed real-time accelerometer values on the OLED
+- Real-time accelerometer values displayed on the OLED

 ---

-## Bonus Implementation
+## Additional Functionality

-- Calculated device tilt using accelerometer data
+- Device tilt calculated using accelerometer data
-- Applied simple low-pass filtering to reduce noise
+- Simple low-pass filtering applied to reduce noise
-- Displayed tilt using a bubble-level style indicator
+- Bubble-level style indicator implemented for tilt visualization
-- Updated only required display sections to reduce flicker
+- Display update rate controlled using non-blocking timing (`millis()`)

 ---

 ## Firmware Flow

-1. Initialize I2C communication
+1. Initialize I2C interface
 2. Wake MPU6050 from sleep mode
 3. Initialize SSD1306 OLED display
+4. Validate sensor using `WHO_AM_I`
-4. Read accelerometer data
+5. Read accelerometer data
-5. Convert raw values to physical units
+6. Convert raw values to physical units
-6. Calculate tilt angle
+7. Calculate tilt angle
-7. Display values on OLED
+8. Update OLED display

 ---

 ## Notes

-- ESP32 was used as a professional microcontroller allowed by the task
+- ESP32 was used as a production-capable microcontroller
+- Dynamic memory usage was avoided in the main loop
+- Blocking delays were avoided to keep the firmware scalable
-- Focus was on low-level firmware and driver development
+- Focus was on correctness, clarity, and embedded-safe practices
-- UI complexity was intentionally kept minimal

 ---

 ## Summary

-This project demonstrates basic embedded firmware skills including register-level sensor interfacing, custom OLED driver development, and real-time data visualization without using high-level libraries.
+This project demonstrates embedded firmware fundamentals including sensor interfacing, custom OLED control, safe data formatting, and real-time visualization.
+The implementation prioritizes clarity and correctness and is structured to allow future migration to lower-level peripheral drivers if required.